dsmith1581/SDEV265-Team-Project/documentation/dev-setup.md

 In the root directory run the following command to package the application: `python setup.py build_exe`.
 It may take a minute for this to complete.

 Note: The build artifacts will be ./dist/Monopoly.exe

+# Building Installer

+Use Inno Installer with the pre-packaged setup instructions file in dev/installer/setup.iss